 - If you use too many materials then the production cost increase

-Both purchasing and production cost are dependent on each other so we have to look into not only the purchasing cost but also the Production Cost to know the total variance as well.
+Both purchasing and production costs are dependent on each other so we have to look into not only the purchasing cost but also the Production Cost to know the total variance as well.

 Example of Material Variance Analysis